 If a person notices red or purple patches under the skin that they cannot explain, it is best to speak with a doctor.

-- cooling the area with a compress or ice pack wrapped in a towel for 20 minutes at a time, several times per day
+- Ice: cool the area with a compress or ice pack wrapped in a towel for 20 minutes at a time, several times per day

-- lightly wrapping the knee in a soft bandage
+- Compression: lightly wrap the knee in a soft bandage

-- elevating the knee above the level of the heart, if possible, to prevent blood from pooling
+- Elevation: Raise the knee above the level of the heart, if possible, to prevent blood from pooling

 Do not apply ice directly to the skin, or try to drain the bruise of blood using a needle.
 If there is a large lump that does not decrease in size after several days, a doctor may need to drain it.